 3 piece design means it breaks down to fit in smaller vehicles

-10 years on body, 5 years on plastic, 2 years on other parts
+10 year warranty on body, 5 years on plastic, 2 years on other parts

 An In-Depth Look at the Weber Smokey Mountain vs Pit Barrel Cooker